Skip to main content

 What should a first-timer know about Dolomieu?

-Book early — six tables fills fast, especially in peak ski season.
+Book early; six tables fills fast, especially in peak ski season.
 The restaurant operates inside DV Chalet at Via Castelletto Inferiore, 10, so it reads as a hotel dining room, but the Michelin star (2024) and the maître-sommelier's rotating by-the-glass programme signal a serious kitchen.
 You have the choice between the tasting menu and à la carte; both draw on the produce and culinary traditions of the surrounding valleys.

 Is Dolomieu worth the price?

 At €€€€ with a current Michelin star, the price is in line with comparable one-star mountain restaurants in northern Italy.
-The value case is strongest if you take the tasting menu with wine pairings — the maître-sommelier curates selections including bottles from beyond the Alps, which adds dimension beyond a standard food-only ticket.
+The value case is strongest if you take the tasting menu with wine pairings; the maître-sommelier curates selections including bottles from beyond the Alps, which adds dimension beyond a standard food-only ticket.
 If you want à la carte flexibility at a lower spend, Due Pini is a more accessible option in Madonna di Campiglio.

 Is the tasting menu worth it at Dolomieu?

 For the right diner, yes.
-The menu is built around the valleys surrounding Madonna di Campiglio, and the sommelier pairing programme adds genuine range for those who want it.
+The menu is built around the valleys surrounding Madonna di Campiglio, the sommelier pairing programme adds genuine range for those who want it.
 Where it earns its price is the combination of a coherent regional narrative and Michelin-validated execution in a room of only six tables.
-If structured tasting menus feel constraining, the à la carte is available — but the tasting format is where Dolomieu makes the clearest argument for itself.
+If structured tasting menus feel constraining, the à la carte is available; but the tasting format is where Dolomieu makes the clearest argument for itself.